 What Coverage Does General Liability Insurance for Contractors Provide?

 General Liability assists with the cost of your legal defense, including the costs of evidence and witness fees.
 It also covers settlement costs.
 The types of damages covered are bodily injury, personal injury, damage to property, advertising injury and medical payments.
 A brief explanation of these is as follows:

 - Bodily injury- physical injuries caused to another person.
-Example: a visitor to your site is struck by debris falling from the roof and it breaks their arm.
+Example: debris falling from the roof strikes a visotr and breaks his arm.

 - Personal injury- reputation damage caused to another.
 Example: you slander the work of a competitor with the result that they lose business and suffer financial loss.

 - Damage to property- damage to the property of another.
 Example: you drop a garage door onto your client’s car during the renovation of his garage.

 - Advertising injury- damage you cause to another as a result of your advertising.
 Example: You infringe copyright when you use the logo of a supplier without permission.

 - Medical payments- costs of medical care of someone’s injury on your premises.
 Example: You don’t cover a hole on your site and a visitor twists their ankle.
 The incident doesn’t spark a lawsuit, but your liability coverage pays for the medical costs.

 At Farmer Brown Insurance, all liability policies also include compensatory damage, general damages, and punitive damages.